Dealing with Psoriasis

 Psoriasis on the scalp

 Psoriasis can be found anywhere on the skin.
 This includes the skin of our scalp.
 When it forms on the scalp, it can extend beyond the scalp.
 Scalp psoriasis often appear on the forehead, behind the ears, and on the nape of the neck.
 The scalp may require different treatment, especially in cases where the hair gets in the way.
 In addition, the skin on the scalp is often thicker that the skin on other parts of our body.

 Ballantyne area dermatologists

 If you, or a friend or relative has psoriasis, Dermatology Specialists of Charlotte can provide high quality and innovative treatment in a caring and professional environment.
-Dr. Nixon and Dr. Haught are board certified dermatologists whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and cosmetic concerns.
+Dr. Nixon is a board certified Charlotte dermatologist whose dedication, experience, and knowledge will provide the best possible treatment for your skin, hair, and reliable cosmetic dermatology concerns.